tillt/RTagsComplete/README.md

 * There is no `rdm`'s project management yet.
 So it's your responsibility to setup project, pass compilation commands (with `rc --compile gcc main.c` or `rc -J`).
 For more info see [LLVM codebase](http://clang.llvm.org/docs/JSONCompilationDatabase.html), [rtags README](https://github.com/Andersbakken/rtags/blob/master/README.org), [Bear project](https://github.com/rizsotto/Bear/blob/master/README.md).
 * It is recommended to install [rtags via homebrew](http://braumeister.org/repos/Homebrew/homebrew-core/formula/rtags) and then follow the instructions on how to run rdm

-So, the typical workflow is:
+So, the typical work-flow is:

  1. Start `rdm` (unless already started via launchd or brew services)
  2. Supply it with _JSON compilation codebase_ via `rc -J` or several `rc -c` calls.
  3. Start _Sublime Text 3_

-# Default keybindings
+# Default key bindings

-Keybindings were originally inspired by Qt Creator.
+Key bindings were originally inspired by Qt Creator.

 + Symbol navigation - `F2`
 + Find usages - `Ctrl+Shift+u`